kulttuuri/containers-on-the-fly/README.md

 ### Automatic Installation

+#### Main Server

-Heads up!
-The automatic installation scripts only work with Ubuntu Linux 22.04.
+> Heads up!
+The automatic installation script for the **main server** only works with Ubuntu Linux 22.04.
 It is HIGHLY RECOMMENDED to use a fresh Ubuntu installation, due to various software being installed and configured.
 For any other operating system, the installation procedure is required to be conducted manually.

-#### Main Server

 The installation procedure of the Main Server (web servers, database, local Docker registry) is as follows: